Benny the Butcher: 2016–2017: Benny the Butcher and new artistic direction

 On March 3, 2017, Griselda (as a collective), as well as Pennick's cousins Westside Gunn and Conway the Machine, signed a deal with Eminem's Shady Records, a subsidiary of Interscope.
-In April 2017, Benny the Butcher and his collective Black Soprano Family signed a label deal with Entertainment One Music.
+In April 2017, Pennick and his collective Black Soprano Family signed a label deal with Entertainment One Music.
+While working on his next project and debut album, Following this, he released the EP Tommy Devitos Breakfast on October 28, 2017.